Frequently Asked Questions About the Science Undergraduate Laboratory Internship Program

 Q: Do I need to arrange my own travel?

-A: No. You will notify CU about your travel dates.
-CU will arrange and prepay for the specific flights/train/bus and reimbursement for mileage (according to DOE Travel Guidelines).
+A: No. You will notify the financial manager about your travel dates.
+The financial manager will arrange and prepay for the specific flights/train/bus and reimbursement for mileage (according to DOE Travel Guidelines).

 Q: Can I incorporate additional travel plans into my paid expenses to or from NREL?